-1 Sco ISH LAW COMMISSION-PAPERS PUBLISHED BY HER MAJESTY'S STATIONERY OFFICE Co nission To.
-1965 1 First Programme of Law Reform 1966 2 First Programme of Consolidation and Statute Law Revision 3 First Annual Report 1965-66 1967 Proposals for Reform of the Law of Evidence relating to Corroboration Reform of the Law Relating to Legitimation per subsequens matrimonium (Cmnd.
+1 Sco ish Law Commission-Papers Published by Her Majesty's Station ERY OFFICE Co nission o.
+1965 1 First Programme of Law Reform 1966 2 First Programme of Consolidation and Statute Law Revision 3 First Annual Report 1965-66 1967 Proposals for Reform of the Law of Evidence relating to Corrol Reform of the Law Relating to Legitimation per subsequens (Cmnd.
 3223) Divorce-The Grounds Considered (Cmnd.
-3256) Report on the Consolidation of Certain Enactments relating to Shellfish Fisheries and Shellfish-Sea Fisheries (Shellfish) Bill (Cmnd.
-3267) Second Annual Report 1966-67 1968 8 Second Programme of Law Reform 9 Third Annual Report 1967-68 1969 Report on the Consolidation of the Trustee Savings Banks Acts 1954 to 1968-Trustee Savings Banks Bill (Cmnd.
-4004) Report on the Interpretation of Statutes Report on Exemption Clauses in Contracts-First Report: Amendments to the Sale of Goods Act 1893 Fourth Annual Report 1968-69 1970 Report on the Companies (Floating Charges) (Scotland) Act 1961 (Cmnd.
-4336 Reform of the Law Relating to Prescription and Limitation of Actions Report on the Hague Convention on Recognition of Divorces and Lega Separations (Cmnd.
-4542) Fifth Annual Report 1969-70 Report on the Consolidation of Certain Enactments relating to Coinage (Cmnd.
-4544) Report on the Consolidation of Certain Enactments Relating to Excise Duties on Mechanically Propelled Vehicles, and to the Licensing and Registration of Such Vehicles (Cmnd.
-4547) l s 1971 Report on the Consolidation of Enactments Relating to the National Savings Bank (Cmnd.
-4574) Report on the Taxation of Income and Gains derived from Land (Cmnd.
-4654) Report on the Consolidation of Certain Enactments relating to Road Traffic-Road Traffic Bill (Cmnd.
-4731) Sixth Annual Report 1970-71
+3256) A Report on the Consolidation of Certain Enactments relating Fisheries and Shellfish-Sea Fisheries (Shellfish) Bill (Cmnd.
+3256) Second Annual Report 1966-67 matrimonium g to Shellfish 1968 8 Second Programme of Law Reform 9 Third Annual Report 1967-68 1969 Report on the Consolidation of the Trustee Savings Banks Acts 1 Trustee Savings Banks Bill (Cmnd.
+4004) Report on the Interpretation of Statutes Report on Exemption Clauses in Contracts-First Report: Ar the Sale of Goods Act 1893 Fourth Annual Report 1968-69 1970 Report on the Companies (Floating Charges) (Scotland) Act 1961 Reform of the Law Relating to Prescription and Limitation of A Report on the Hague Convention on Recognition of Divorce Separations (Cmnd.
+4542) Fifth Annual Report 1969-70 Report on the Consolidation of Certain Enactments relating (Cmnd.
+4544) Report on the Consolidation of Certain Enactments Relating to on Mechanically Propelled Vehicles, and to the Licensing and F such Vehicles (Cmnd.
+4547) Actions tes and Legal g to Coinage Excise Duties 1971 Report on the Consolidation of Enactments Relating to the Nat Bank (Cmnd.
+4574) Report on the Taxation of Income and Gains derived from Land (consolidation of Certain Enactments relating to Report on the Consolidation of Certain Enactments relating to Report Traffic Bill (Cmnd.
+4731) Sixth Annual Report 1970-71 Cmnd.
+4654)

-\Produced jointly with the Law Commission.
+^{}Produced jointly with the Law Commission.

-Commission
+Commission No.

-No.
+1972 24 Report on the Consolidation of Certain Enactments relating to Town and Country Planning in Scotland-Town and Country Planning (Scotland) Bill (Cmnd.
+4949)

-- 1972 24 Report on the Consolidation of Certain Enactments relating to Town and Country Planning in Scotland-Town and Country Planning (Scotland) Bill (Cmnd.
-4949) - 2 SCOTTISH LAW COMMISSION-MEMORANDA CIRCULATED FOR COMMENT AND CRITICISM - 1966 Memorandum No. 1-Probates or Letters of Administration as Links in Title to Heritable Property under the Succession (Scotland) Act 1964 - Memorandum No. 2-Expenses in Criminal Cases - 1967 Memorandum No. 3-Restrictions on the Creation of Liferents - Memorandum No. 4-Applications for Planning Permission - Memorandum No. 5-Damages for Injuries Causing Death - \Memorandum No. 6-Interpretation of Statutes - 1968 \Memorandum No. 7-Provisional Proposals Relating to Sale of Goods - Memorandum No. 8-Draft Evidence Code-First Part - 1969 Memorandum No. 9-Prescription and Limitation of Actions - Memorandum No. 10-Examination of the Companies (Floating Charges) (Scotland) Act 1961 - Memorandum No. 11-Presumptions of Survivorship and Death - Memorandum No. 12-Judgments Extension Acts - 1970 Memorandum No. 13-Jurisdiction in Divorce - 1971 Memorandum No. 14-Remedies in Administrative Law - \Memorandum No. 15-The Exclusion of Liability for Negligence in the Sale of Goods and Exemption Clauses in Contracts for the Supply of Services and other Contracts - Memorandum No. 16-Insolvency, Bankruptcy and Liquidation in Scotland - 1972 Memorandum No. 17-Damages for Injuries Causing Death
+- 2 SCOTTISH LAW COMMISSION-MEMORANDA CIRCULATED FOR COMMENT AND CRITICISM - 1966 Memorandum No. 1-Probates or Letters of Administration as Links in Title to Heritable Property under the Succession (Scotland) Act 1964 - Memorandum No. 2-Expenses in Criminal Cases - 1967 Memorandum No. 3-Restrictions on the Creation of Liferents - Memorandum No. 4-Applications for Planning Permission Memorandum No. 5-Damages for Injuries Causing Death - Memorandum No. 6-Interpretation of Statutes - 1968 Memorandum No. 7-Provisional Proposals Relating to Sale of Goods - Memorandum No. 8-Draft Evidence Code-First Part - 1969 Memorandum No. 9-Prescription and Limitation of Actions - Memorandum No. 10-Examination of the Companies (Floating Charges) (Scotland) Act 1961 - Memorandum No. 11-Presumptions of Survivorship and Death - Memorandum No. 12-Judgments Extension Acts - 1970 Memorandum No. 13-Jurisdiction in Divorce - 1971 Memorandum No. 14-Remedies in Administrative Law - Memorandum No. 15-The Exclusion of Liability for Negligence in the Sale of Goods and Exemption Clauses in Contracts for the Supply of Services and other Contracts - Memorandum No. 16-Insolvency, Bankruptcy and Liquidation in Scotland - 1972 Memorandum No. 17-Damages for Injuries Causing Death

-\Produced jointly with the Law Commission.
+^{}Produced jointly with the Law Commission.